openedx/ecommerce-worker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Deploy `ecomworker`

 ## If you're merging to 2u/main branch...

+You are expected to `release and monitor your changes <https://2u-internal.atlassian.net/wiki/spaces/RS/pages/7963261/How+to+contribute+to+our+repositories>`__ (2U-private link); if you are not able to do this DO NOT MERGE, please coordinate with someone who can to ensure that the changes are released.

 **Merge checklist:**
 - [ ] Any new requirements are in the right place (do **not** manually modify the `requirements/*.txt` files)